Differential Calculi on Quantum Principal Bundles over Projective Bases: A sheaf-theoretic approach to noncommutative calculi

+We start by recalling the main notions and results of \cite{AFL}.
+Those concern the (function) algebra level.
+In the remaining sections we generalize the definitions and findings to FODCi.

-A \textit{quantum ringed space} $(M , \cO_M)$ is a pair consisting of a classical topological space $M$ and a sheaf $\cO_M$ on $M$ of noncommutative algebras.
-A sheaf of $H$-comodule algebras $\cF$ is an $H$-\textit{locally cleft principal bundle} or \textit{locally cleft quantum principal bundle} (QPB for short) over $(M,\cO_M)$ if there exists an open covering $\{U_i\}$ of $M$ such that: \begin{enumerate} \item[i.)] $\cF(U_i)^{\mathrm{co}H}=\cO_M(U_i)$, \item[ii.)] $\cF$ is \textit{locally cleft}, that is, $\cF (U_i )$ is a cleft extension of $\cF(U_i)^{\mathrm{co}H}$. \end{enumerate} The last property is equivalent to the existence of a collection of cleaving maps $j_i\colon H \lra \cF(U_i)$.
-We remark that in \cite{AFL} we also take into account the slightly different notion of {\sl quantum locally principal bundles}, where locally we impose the condition of principal $H$-comodule algebra as in \cite{HKMZ}.
-We refer the reader to \cite{AFL} Sec.~2 for a full discussion on these definitions.
-We now give the definition of covariant FODC on a sheaf of comodule algebras.
+A \textit{quantum ringed space} $(M , \mathcal{O}_M)$ is a pair consisting of a classical topological space $M$ and a sheaf $\mathcal{O}_M$ on $M$ of noncommutative algebras.
+We call a sheaf of $H$-comodule algebras $\cF$ an $H$-\textit{principal bundle} or \textit{quantum principal bundle} (QPB) over $(M,\cO_M)$ if there exists an open covering $\{U_i\}$ of $M$ such that: \begin{enumerate} \item[i.)] $\cF(U_i)^{\mathrm{co}H}=\cO_M(U_i)$, \item[ii.)] $\cF$ is \textit{locally principal}, that is, $\mathcal{O}_M(U_i)\subseteq\cF (U_i )$ is a principal comodule algebra. \end{enumerate} If the base ring is a field local principality is equivalent to faithfully flatness of the local Hopf--Galois extensions.
+If these Hopf--Galois extensions on the open cover $\{U_i\}$ are cleft or trivial we say that the QPB is \textit{locally cleft} or \textit{locally trivial}, respectively.

+\begin{remark}[Principal comodule algebras restrict locally] In \cite{cipa}~Lem.~4.1 it is shown that the pushforward of a strong connection $\ell: H\to A\otimes A$ by a comodule algebra map $\phi: A\to A'$ is a strong connection $(\phi\otimes \phi)\circ \ell$ on $A'$.
+Recalling that if the base ring $\Bbbk$ is a field there is a bijective correspondence of strong connections on comodule algebras with principal comodule algebras (cf. the paragraph after Definition \ref{PrinComAl}) it follows that the existence of a comodule algebra map $\phi: A\to A'$ implies that if $A$ is a principal comodule algebra, so is $A'$.